Newabhi/palm-tree-object-detection/README.md

 ### Metrics

-The model was evaluated using the [test dataset](https://www.kaggle.com/datasets/riotulab/aerial-images-of-palm-trees/data).
 The following metrics were used to assess performance:

 - **Mean Absolute Error (MAE)**: The average absolute difference between the predicted palm tree counts and the actual counts.
 - **Root Mean Squared Error (RMSE)**: The square root of the average squared differences between the predicted and actual palm tree counts.

-### Results

-The model achieved the following performance on the test dataset:

-- **Mean Absolute Error (MAE)**: ***5.47***
-- **Root Mean Squared Error (RMSE)**: ***6.98***

-These results demonstrate the model's ability to accurately count palm trees in aerial images of palm tree farms.
-The model's performance can be enhanced by further training and tuning its hyperparameters.
-Due to resource constraints, the model was trained for only 3 epochs.

-## Installation

 To run this project locally, follow these steps: